On Generating Lagrangian Cuts for Two-Stage Stochastic Integer Programs: Computational Study

 \subsubsection{Relative Gap Tolerance $\delta$\pv{.}}

 We first examine the impact of varying the relative gap tolerance $\delta$.
-Experiments are run on SSLP and SNIP instances with parameter $\delta$ being $0.1\%, 5\%, 50\%$ and $100\%$, respectively.
+Experiments are run with parameter $\delta$ being $0.1\%, 5\%, 50\%$ and $100\%$, respectively.
 A small $\delta$ value (e.g., $0.1\%$) means solving \eqref{rstr_sepr} to near optimality, which may generate strong cuts but can be time-consuming to generate each cut.
 Using large $\delta$ values might sacrifice some strength of the cut in an iteration for an earlier termination.

 For different $\delta$ values, in Figure \ref{fig:delta_Exact}, we compare the bounds obtained by {\exact} over time.
-As the trend is quite similar for instances within the same problem class, we only report the convergence profiles for one SSLP instance (sslp1\_20\_100\_200) and one SNIP instance (instance0\_50\_3).
-For the SNIP instances, which have many more first-stage variables, {\exact} often cannot finish one iteration of separation within an hour.
-For the SSLP instances, a large $\delta$ value tends to close the gap faster than a small $\delta$ value.
-Plots providing the same comparison for {\rstrone} with $K=10$ are provided in \pv{Appendix \ref{cvg_profiles}}\gv{Appendix}.
-For {\rstrone}, a large $\delta$ value helps improve the bound efficiently for SSLP instances while the choice of $\delta$ has little impact on the performance of the SNIP instances.
+As the trend is quite similar for instances within the same problem class, we only report the convergence profiles for one SSLP instance (sslp1\_20\_100\_200) and one SSLPV instance (sslp1\_20\_100\_200\_var).
+For the SNIP instances, which have many more first-stage variables, {\exact} often cannot finish one iteration of separation within an hour, so we put the convergence profile of {\exact} for one SNIP instance in \pv{Section S.\ref{cvg_profiles} of the online supplement}\gv{Appendix}.
+For the SSLP and SSLPV instances, a large $\delta$ value tends to close the gap faster than a small $\delta$ value.
+Plots providing the same comparison for {\rstrone} with $K=10$ are provided in \pv{Section S.\ref{cvg_profiles} of the online supplement}\gv{Appendix}.
+For {\rstrone}, a large $\delta$ value helps improve the bound efficiently for SSLP and SSLPV instances while the choice of $\delta$ has little impact on the performance of the SNIP instances.

-We plot the $0.75$-gap-closed profile and $0.95$-gap-closed profile with different $\delta$ values in Figure \ref{fig:SSLP_delta} and \ref{fig:SNIP_delta}.
-The gap-closed profiles for SNIP instances with {\exact} are omitted as no useful bound is obtained by {\exact} for any of the SNIP instance.
-For the SSLP instances, it is preferable to use a large $\delta$ value as both a reasonable bound and a strong bound are obtained earlier when $\delta$ is large.
+To summarize the impact of $\delta$ over the full set of test instances, we plot the $0.75$-gap-closed profile and $0.95$-gap-closed profile with different $\delta$ values for SSLP and SNIP instances in Figures \ref{fig:SSLP_delta} and \ref{fig:SNIP_delta}.
+We omit the gap-closed profiles for the SSLPV instances since they are similar to those for the SSLP instances.
+The gap-closed profiles for SNIP instances with {\exact} are omitted as no useful bound is obtained by {\exact} for any of the SNIP instances.
+For the SSLP and SSLPV instances, it is preferable to use a large $\delta$ value as both a reasonable bound ($0.75$ gap closed) and a strong bound ($0.95$ gap closed) are obtained earlier when $\delta$ is large.
 For the SNIP instances, there is less clear preference although small $\delta$ values perform slightly better.
 This is because the time spent on each iteration of separation does not vary too much by changing the $\delta$ value for the SNIP instances.